 Let them pay, revisited.
 As children get a bit older, let them buy things for themselves using money you give them.
 When they are capable of counting, ask them to count out the appropriate amount to give the cashier.

 Give an allowance.
-This is a topic to be discussed in more detail, but however you choose to administer an age-appropriate allowance, spell out what they are responsible for buying with their money.
-One of the most awesome parental moments ever was the first time my daughter Rowan asked for some silly thing at a store, and I said, “Sure, but you have to pay for it with your own money.”
+This is a topic discussed in more detail here, but however you choose to administer an age-appropriate allowance, spell out what they are responsible for buying with their money.
+One of the most awesome parental moments ever for me was the first time my daughter Rowan asked for some silly thing at a store, and I said, “Sure, but you have to pay for it with your own money.”
 She quickly concluded she really didn’t want the item any longer.
 Score!

 Share, but be careful.
 By the time your child is elementary school age, you should have a sense for whether he or she will indiscriminately share information about your family.
 So, while it’s important to be cautious, I encourage you to be as open as you can with your children about your family’s finances.
 Often, we tend to err on the side of not talking about money to our kids, perhaps out of embarrassment for a current financial situation.
 However, if you are honest with your children, they will have a better understanding and response when you tell them why you cannot afford a certain thing they desire.
 Trust your kids.